Sagelt/ruins-of-the-lost-realm-campaign/_entries/characters/Nob.md

 ---
 name: Nob Sweetroot
-player: Charles
+player: Ben
 ---

 A man of Bree.
+Known for wandering the Lone Lands and getting in fights.